BerkomzxTL/Translations/Otome Game no Heroine de Saikyou Survival/readme.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I117SQUE)

-TN: These chapters are (much more) slipshod (than usual) but I threw something together to cover the (currently untranslated) WN chapters because I wanted to read this and didn't feel like waiting anymore.
-Who wants to wait 4-5 days for 1/5th of a sketchy tl of a chapter?
+TN:
 The afterstory is ongoing.
-As the afterword at the end of chapter 260 mentions, there's been a new chapter uploaded at the start of each month, 1 per month.
+There's been a new chapter uploaded at the start of each month, 1 per month.
 May keep up with those for a little while.

 # Table of Contents